On the performance of QTP functionals applied to second-order response properties II: Dynamic polarizability and long-range C$_6$ coefficients: Results and discussion

 Among the HF, LDA, and GGA functionals, HF generally provides more accurate dynamic polarizabilities (\SIrange{0.98}{1.23}{{a.u.}}) than SVWN5 (MAD = \SIrange{2.58}{3.85}{{a.u.}}), BLYP (MAD = \SIrange{1.19}{1.93}{{a.u.}}), and XLYP (MAD = \SIrange{1.20}{1.98}{{a.u.}}).
 Also, none of the LDA or GGA functionals outperform HF at the highest frequency.
 Overall, within the LDA/GGA classes, OLYP shows the best performance, with MAD values ranging from \SIrange{0.74}{1.43}{{a.u}}.
 In a previous study,\cite{Mendes_2025} we observed a similar trend for the static polarizability, where HF produced more accurate results than the LDA and GGA functionals.

-Much better results are obtained as we move up Jacob’s ladder.
-The inclusion of the density Laplacian (or, equivalently, the kinetic-energy density) is clearly beneficial for second-order response properties under electric fields, consistent with the improvements previously observed for the static case.
-As a result, all MGGA functionals show MAD values below \SI{1}{{a.u}}.
+Much improved results are obtained as we move up Jacob’s ladder, as MGGAs generally exhibit significantly smaller MADs than GGAs.
+This suggests that the inclusion of second-order terms, such as the density Laplacian ($\nabla^2\rho$) or the kinetic-energy density ($\frac{1}{2} \sum_i^{occ}\mid \nabla\phi_i(\vec{r}) \mid^2$), is beneficial for second-order response properties under electric fields, consistent with both our previous observations for the static case and the findings of Hait and Head-Gordon.\cite{Mendes_2025,Hait_2018} As a result, the majority of the MGGA functionals show MAD values below \SI{1}{{a.u}}.
 Within this class, the best performer is r$^2$SCAN (MAD = \num{0.40}-\SI{0.47}{{a.u.}}), closely followed by SCAN (MAD = \num{0.44}-\SI{0.54}{{a.u.}}).
+Within this subset, the largest MAD values are obtained with M11-L (MAD = \num{1.33}-\SI{2.13}{{a.u.}}), which is the only poor performer among the MGGAs.

 Among the GGA-hybrid functionals, PBE0 performs the best, with MAD values between \num{0.36}-\SI{0.56}{{a.u.}}, representing a clear improvement over all pure functionals from the lower rungs.
 The remaining hybrids, however, perform similarly to, or worse than, most MGGAs.
 Also, within the GGA-hybrid class, the performances are more uniform than in the previous ones.
 However, in this case, the worst performers are B3LYP (MAD = \num{0.54}-\SI{0.91}{{a.u.}}) and X3LYP (MAD = \num{0.54}-\SI{0.92}{{a.u.}}).